-The good news is that these skills can be learnt on our Support Children At Risk Of Harm Certificate, but before we provide details about that, we’re going to look at a few of the most common signs to keep your eye out for when looking after the children of others.
+The good news is that these skills can be learnt on our Support Children At Risk Of Harm course, but before we provide details about that, we’re going to look at a few of the most common signs to keep your eye out for when looking after the children of others.

-Poor Appearance & Hygiene
+Child Neglected: Poor Appearance & Hygiene

 One obvious sign that things are not as they should be is when the child in question has poor hygiene or is wearing obviously dirty or torn clothes.
 An essential part of raising children is looking after their day-to-day needs, so if this isn’t being attended to, there’s a possibility that neglect is happening in other ways too.

-Attending School Hungry Without Lunch Money
+Child Neglected: Attending School Hungry Without Lunch Money

-A Marked Change In Behaviour
+Child Neglected: A Marked Change In Behaviour

-What Our Certificate Teaches
+Child Neglected: What Our Course Teaches

 Online Professional Training to Boost Your Career